 Ad Manager, AdSense & AdMob

 When operating under restricted data processing, certain features and functionalities will not be available with regards to Google Ad Manager, AdSense, AdMob, and Google ads.

 When a publisher enables restricted data processing, Google will start to serve non-personalized ads.
 These ads are not based on past data from users but use contextual information for targeting purposes.
 Publishers must also decide for themselves the extent of using restricted data processing.

-For additional information, be sure to read the COPPA policy pages for each Google product below:
+For additional information, be sure to read the CCPA policy pages for each Google product below:

 Google Ad Manager / Ad Exchange: https://support.google.com/admanager/answer/9561023